Thymes & Mints

 Pennyroyal Mentha pulegium

-Once native, this species has been long lost from the region due to draining of its favoured habitat of seasonaly-flooded grasslands.
-Uncommon as a garden plant but occasionally found as a garden escape.
-Flowers August to September.
-A low, creeping species with the flowers borne in whorls in the leaf axils on upright stems.
+Once native, this species was long lost from the region due to draining of its favoured habitat of seasonally-flooded grasslands; however it is currently plentiful on a site in South Norfolk, though probably of cultivated origin.
+Elsewhere, it is uncommon as a garden plant but occasionally found as a garden escape.
+Flowers August to September. native plants were low and creeping but plants of cultivated origin are more upright.
 Leaves small, ovate.

 Pennyroyal Pennyroyal Pennyroyal Pennyroyal